IIIF/api/source/auth/2.0/index.md

 #### 3.3.3.
 External Pattern
 {: #external-interaction-pattern}

-For the `external` pattern, the user is assumed to have already acquired the authorizing aspect that the token service and access-controlled resources are expecting.
-This may be a cookie acquired out-of-band in a separate interaction, such as a normal login outside the scope of this specification.
-This pattern is also suitable for authorization that is based on ambient aspects of the request, such as a user's IP address.
+This pattern involves no user interaction with an access service.
+Typical scenarios are:

+* Clients are authorized by ambient aspects of the request such as IP address or user-agent.
+* Avoiding displaying unnecessary login prompts to users who are already logged in some out-of-band interaction such as a normal login outside the scope of this specification.
+* This pattern can be used instead of the kiosk pattern when the managed devices have an ambient authorizing aspect of the request (e.g., a particular IP range for in-gallery devices).

 The interaction has the following steps: